Macchina-CLI/macchina/README.md

 ![Macchina preview image](screenshots/preview.png)

 # Changelog <a name="change"></a>
+- [x] Package count now works for Gentoo
-- [x] Up-to-date documentation
+- [x] Implement battery fetching for NetBSD

 # Todo <a name="todo"></a>
-- [ ] Implement battery fetching for NetBSD
+All done for now.

 ---